Friday, July 06, 2018

 Even if they have no familiarity with the wuxia genre, fans of the colorful atmosphere-drenched 60s horror of Mario Bava should seek out Bat Without Wings, for the rich color-drenched atmosphere is very similar.
 The story however is totally, as they say, batshit.
 Within vast caverns of cobwebs lie (terrible) statues made by a crackpot mad artist--a former mad rapist-murderer--who's allegedly being held on a remote island full of elaborate traps after being apprehended or supposedly killed years ago by a barrage of martial arts masters in a wild, confusing prologue.
 If you don't mind occasionally losing the threads of the elaborate tapestry plot as it zips around from place to place, you can just soak up the atmosphere and bizarre horror touches like the ghost of one of the Bat's victims appearing at the gate of her homestead, all bathed in green and holding her severed head in one hand and a paper lantern in the other.
 Weirder still: the seemingly invulnerable Bat (Feng Ku) is made up like an Asian Gene Simmons.
 Storming in and out of ladies' chambers with the heavy lightness of a roadshow barnstorming evil villain come for his rent, this round little maniac is an unmitigated delight.
 Mwahahah.
 He flies around slaughtering whole parties of trained security guards just because a girl in their party looks like another girl!
 Chen Shan is the leader of the easily slain Hell Gang.
 The inescapable Derek Yee is the master swordsman is employed to find out what the hell is going on -- is the Bat really dead or what?
 Not to spoil things, but there's a missing 'Bat' blade that can render its user ultra-powerful.
 Some want it found and destroyed, others have secret agendas for power.
 Mwah hahha!

-Special note for sensitive viewers: there's talk about the Bat being a serial rapist-murderer, but we never see him actually rape anyone.
+There's talk about the Bat being a serial rapist-murderer, but we never see him actually rape anyone, which helps.
 We do find his early victim sent home in parts, but the limbs look so fake you can all but see the mannequin joint lock holes.
-At the end there's a whole mess of Scooby Doo-style turns and tricks in a giant, beautifully-lit cavern, full of magic and the clanging of swords, all way cooler and more ridiculous than any dehumanizing sex abuse.
-In fact, in the right mood, in the right environment (like home in the AC during a sweltering heat wave) its sheer gonzo heaven, just don't worry if the plot gets away from you.
-In a Chu Yuan production you can always just trip out on the swirling mist and gorgeous landscapes, eerie caverns and ghostly green figures in the distance...
+At the end there's a whole mess of Scooby Doo-style turns and tricks in a giant, beautifully-lit cavern, full of magic and the clanging of swords, all way cooler and more ridiculous than any exploitation rape/revenge story.
+In fact, in the right mood, in the right environment (like home in the AC during a sweltering heat wave on my Sony Bravia) it's kind of like weird film lover heaven.
+Just don't worry if the byzantine multi-generational, doubling plots flutter away from your mind's little net.
+In a Chu Yuan production you can always just trip out on the gorgeously-lit strange landscape sets, eerie caverns and ghostly figures walking slowly the distance... before their heads fall off.

 2. THE BLACK LIZARD